Cancer risk factors

 Sunbeds, sunbathing and too much exposure to sunlight can cause cancer.

-Almost a fifth of cancers globally are caused by infections.
+Approximately 15% of cancers globally are caused by infections.

 HRT and hormonal contraception have been linked with certain cancers.